AlertaDengue/tweet_classifier/README.md

 * mongo_ufmg_filtered (folder): MongoDB collection containing only relevant variables from previous file.
 * amostra.tgz: UFMG database (from 2010-2018, doesn't contain extended_text)
 * tweets_anvil_input.json': input for anvil app.

+## About Train Set
+Train set was built by collecting tweets from 2016-2018.
+The samples for data annotation were collected from a MongoDB collection (built from a JSON provided by UFMG) from weeks of virus peaks between 2016 and 2018, as there would be more relevant tweets during peaks (which would help with unbalanced data).
+* Total sample size: 5.000.
+* Subsample size which was used for data annotation: 1.000.
+* Data was annotated following instructions decided internally.
+See link: [Classifications instructions](https://github.com/AlertaDengue/tweet_classifier/blob/master/classification_instructions.md)
+* The annotation process was organized with the creation of an app, with the objective of being faster and more interesting to participants to complete the task.
+The app was built using [Anvil](https://anvil.works/) and the scripts are located on 'notebooks/anvil_scripts' folder.

+Participants in the data annotation: sandrabiafe@gmail.com, marcelo.gomes@fiocruz.br, lucas_bianchi123@hotmail.com, vcbbio@hotmail.com, bmacedocoimbra@gmail.com, iasmimalmeida26@gmail.com, felipebottega@gmail.com, alfcury@yahoo.com.br, biancadsloiola@gmail.com, catoper@gmail.com, sheylacitrangulo@gmail.com, nadja.lopes@gmail.com, emiledanielly@gmail.com, marcelobbribeiro@gmail.com, karinasantana.bqi@gmail.com, fccoelho@gmail.com, raquelmlana@gmail.com, claudia.codeco@gmail.com